-Each year since 2017, career technical education teachers were provided paid externships in industry through a new partnership between the Hawai'i Foundation for Education (the non- profit arm of the Hawai'i State Teachers Association) and the State Office of Career Technical Education.
+Each year since 2017, career technical education teachers were provided paid externships in industry through a new partnership between the Hawai'i Foundation for Education (the non-profit arm of the Hawai'i State Teachers Association) and the State Office of Career Technical Education.

 Work-based learning is becoming increasingly important.
 Three regions across the state: Kauai and Maui counties as well as Pearl City to Waipahu on Oahu have received funding and stepped up their use of intermediary organizations to coordinate between high schools and industry partners as a way of dramatically expanding work-based learning opportunities for students.
-Hawai'i P-20 has funded a full-time permanent position within its staff to lead the development of a state-wide plan for making work-based learning opportunities accessible to all, including the clients of the state's AJCs.
+Hawai'i P-20 has funded a full-time position within its staff to increase work- based learning opportunities, including the clients of the state's AJCs.

 The UH is working closely with the Economic Development Alliance of Hawai'i on the requisite Labor Market Information (LMI) for the CEDS process and report.
 This ensures a unified understanding of economic and workforce priorities between Hawai'i's economic development board and our public higher education system.
-To accomplish this, the UH is deploying both projected and real-time job needs of economic clusters that are comprised of industry sectors.
+To accomplish this, the UH is deploying both projected and real-time job needs of economic clusters that are composed of industry sectors.